-Man and His Geologic
+150 Man and His Geologic Environment 3 Units UC

-Environment

-Introduction to the interrelationships among geologic processes, earth materials, and man, emphasizing population, geologic (landslides, mudflows, earthquakes, volcanism, etc.), mineral fuels and resources and the geologic impact of their extraction, and other problems of a geologic nature related to massive urbanization.
+Introduction to the interrelationships among geologic processes, earth materials, and man, emphasizing population, geologic hazards (landslides, mudflows, earthquakes, volcanism, etc.), mineral fuels and resources and the geologic impact of their extraction, and other problems of a geologic nature related to massive urbanization.
 Emphasis will be placed on case studies within California.

-160 Geology Laboratory
+160 Geology Laboratory 1 Unit UC

-Prerequisite: Any course in Geology or Corequisite: Any course in Geology Laboratory: 3 hours per week.
+Prerequisite or Corequisite: Any course in Geology.
+Laboratory: 3 hours per week